a-flyleaf/toyshelf/disaster-crew/dodder.md

 summary: Charming head of independent investigations, whether as an interrogator in a missing person case or (five years later) a self-help guru with a near-death testimony.

 info: |-
   - Thinks he could sell ethics to the president.
-Romanticizes romanticism, and prides himself on his ability to make the most miserable people smile.
+Romanticizes romanticism, and prides himself on his determination to make the most miserable people smile.
   - High school football sweetheart, still riding that high.
-Has changed lives in the span of a night; his own was transformed after a memorable one in 2013, after which he fell into a multi-year coma.
+Has changed lives in the span of a night; his own was transformed after a memorable evening in 2013, which directly preceded a multi-year coma.
-  - Once made a college documentary about a local gated community that he considered a cult.
+  - In college, made a documentary about a local gated community that he considered a cult.
 Long-term story relation to the other characters is shaky at best, but he definitely had a heavy influence on at least one of them.
   - Nickname "Dodder" was originally derogatory, given his "clingy" nature and stringy yellow hair.
 Has since embraced it.

 design: |-